bstapleton/flashcards-laravel/README.md

    2. `php artisan seed --class=FlashcardSeeder` will make some flashcards of different types for you to try out
 5. `php artisan serve` and you can check it out in Swagger

+I generally prefer containerisation with Laravel Sail, so if you know what you're doing, you can just do a `sail up -d` and then all the commands above are largely the same, except instead of `php artisan` you do `sail artisan` instead.

 To use the endpoints, you'll need to hit the login one first.
-The seeded user's email is `f2@test.com` and their password is very secure: `password`.
+The seeded username is `demo` and their password is very secure: `password`.
 I assume you know what you're doing with bearer tokens, or you're going to have Bad Time(tm).

 ### Known issues